How to Make a Roller Blind

 The steps in making your own roller blinds can be summarised as follows:

-• Place a crease on the bottom hem, fold it again, and use 2 layers of double-sided tape to hold the pockets.
+- Finish the blind by placing a crease on the bottom hem, folding it again, and then using 2 layers of double-sided tape to hold the pockets.

 - Install the brackets and put up the blinds.

 - Congrats, you now know how to make a roller blind!